niels/gitminer/README.md

 See http://developer.github.com/v3/oauth/ for more information.

+In order to use the repository loader, you will also need to configure the following:

+    edu.unl.cse.git.dbengine=neo4j
+    edu.unl.cse.git.dburl=graph.db
+    edu.unl.cse.git.repositories=pridkett/gitminer
+    edu.unl.cse.git.repositories.removeAfterLoad=true

 Execution
 ---------
 Execution of GitMiner is a two step process that consists of first using the